Online MBA in Business Intelligence

 The modern economy requires the ability to manage vast amounts of information.
-Being able to analyze complex data, gain insights, and guide business decisions toward critical objectives are professional skills in high demand.
+Analyzing complex data, gaining insights, and guiding business decisions toward critical objectives are professional skills in high demand.

 A Master of Business Administration in Business Intelligence can help you understand how to embrace data-based leadership, contextualize and analyze information for patterns, and seek out the results your organization needs.
 By taking advantage of today’s robust technology, you’ll learn to solve problems by examining the relationship between business-relevant information and organizational challenges.

-A business intelligence program offers the opportunity to advance your career while gaining increasingly relevant skills, and it can be done in a flexible manner.
+A business intelligence program offers the opportunity to advance your career while gaining increasingly relevant skills, and it can be done flexibly.
 This page covers the most important considerations for those interested in this program.

 An online MBA program in business intelligence provides students with technical expertise and sharp problem-solving skills.
 Graduates gain proficiency in MS Access, SQL, Data Warehouse, and other database technologies and learn practical data visualization, communication, and general presentation skills.

 Students considering an MBA in business intelligence should examine whether they feel comfortable handling sensitive information and making key decisions.
-For those who thrive in roles where high levels of both competency and responsibility, this type of program provides many potential career opportunities.
+This type of program provides many potential career opportunities for those who thrive in roles with high competency and responsibility levels.

 Online MBA in Business Intelligence Curriculum

 The curriculum of an online MBA in business intelligence typically focuses on data and information management, data presentation and visualization, and decision methods and modeling.
-These skills encourage well-informed identification of patterns, relationships, and opportunities that lead to positive impacts on business strategies and tactics.
+These skills encourage well-informed identification of patterns, relationships, and opportunities that positively impact business strategies and tactics.
 Other courses in the program teach communication and leadership skills integral to effective leadership and decision making.

 A business intelligence MBA includes courses such as: